This is how Tennyson's beautifully strange 'monodrama' Maud (1855) opens:

 And spoke of a hope for the world in the coming wars— [Maud, 3:344-53]

 There's a lot to say about all this, but I want to register one idea in particular, something which occurred to me for the first time this week.
-In a nutshell: was Dante in Tennyson's mind when he wrote Maud?
+In a nutshell, it's this: was Dante in Tennyson's mind when he wrote Maud?
 He certainly read and loved Dante; his 'Ulysses' is based on Inferno 26, and The Vision of Sin (1842) ends with a sort of panegyric to Dante himself.
+But is Maud deliberately Dantean too?

 Go back to Maud's opening stanza, quoted above.
 It kicks the poem off with a dark wood, beyond which is a ghastly pit, in which everything spoken returns as 'Death', and which drips with a silent horror of blood.
 Sound familiar?
 Maud's narrator finds himself in the middle of this selva oscura, contemplating the way nature violates itself ('the whole little wood where I sit is a world of plunder and prey' he says).
 In the Commedia, Dante finds his way out of the wood blocked by a savage a wolf, and Virgil tells him he must find another way,